infinum/eightshift-docs/website/forms/php/filters/block/file/preview-remove-label.md

 ---
 id: preview-remove-label
-title: Custom file uploader: uploaded item remove button label
+title: Uploaded item remove button label
 ---

 This filter allows you to change the label for the _Remove_ button in the preview section for the uploaded files.
 Within the provided string an SVG icon or similar can be included, or anything else that `Dropzone.js` supports.